Top Behavioral Interview Questions on Proactivity, Teamwork, Leadership, and More

 4. Give an example of a situation when you had to learn something very quickly.
 How did you approach the process?

-Adaptation and flexibility can sometimes separate the “grunt” workers from the innovators you hired.
+Adaptation and flexibility can sometimes separate the "grunt" workers from the innovators you hired.
 Asking people about how they managed a challenging situation ties with their problem-solving skills, resilience to stress and frustration, imagination, innovation, and overall proactive thinking.
-Do you want people that gloom and doom when the company is going through a rough patch, or do you want some who come up with solutions and adjust to anything new, no matter how temporary?
+Do you want people who gloom and doom when the company is going through a rough patch, or do you want some who come up with solutions and adjust to anything new, no matter how temporary?

 3. Proactivity